 If your application cannot be finalised immediately you will receive advice that your application has been allocated to a processing team.
 This will occur within two weeks of your allocation date and provide an email address for contact with the processing team.
 Any questions you have about your application should then be directed to that email address.

-The department's service standards for individual visa processing times are dependent on a number of factors..
+Individual visa application processing times are dependent on a number of factors.

 About GSM allocation dates